MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable.md

 :::image type="content" source="media/vminsights-enable-portal/vminsights-dcr.png" lightbox="media/vminsights-enable-portal/vminsights-dcr.png" alt-text="Diagram showing the operation of VM insights DCR compared to other DCRs associated with the same agents.":::

-- See [Deploy templates](#deploy-arm-templates) if you aren't familiar with methods to deploy ARM templates.
-- If you associate a DCR with the Map feature enabled to a machine on which Dependency Agent isn't installed, the Map view won't be available.
-To enable the Map view, set `enableAMA property = true` in the Dependency Agent extension when you [install Dependency Agent](./vminsights-dependency-agent-maintenance.md).

 ### Create a VM insights DCR
 There are two methods to create a VM insights DCR.
 Regardless of the method you choose, the DCR is identical and can be used with any process to enable VM insights on other machines.
 While not required, you should name the DCR `MSVMI-{WorkspaceName}` to match the naming convention used by the Azure portal.

 - Create a VM insights DCR as part of the onboarding process using the Azure portal with the [process detailed below](#enable-vm-insights-using-the-azure-portal).
 - Download and install the [VM insights data collection rule templates](https://github.com/Azure/AzureMonitorForVMs-ArmTemplates/releases/download/vmi_ama_ga/DeployDcr.zip).
-The following table describes the templates available:
+The following table describes the templates available.
+See [Deploy templates](#deploy-arm-templates) if you aren't familiar with methods to deploy ARM templates.

    | Folder | File | Description |
    |:---|:---|:---|